wrunk/engine-status/README.md

 # Engine Status

 Interactive App Engine server status tool

+If you have used app engine a lot, you have probably noticed the dashboard(s) are not the most reliable when it comes to telling you how many instances of which version(s) are currently active.

+Engine status helps with this by showing you info about your live instances in real time and allowing you to change the tool's concurrency and server side sleep delay to better understand the scaling attributes of app engine.

+This tool is most helpful when performing releases so you can see just how smooth the app engine traffic split is and when the new version is serving 100% traffic

 ## Server Code

 In order for this to work properly, you need to create a JSON endpoint to be deployed with your app engine app.
 Here is an example using echo
 webserver:

 ```go
 package main